Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Learn how NS records delegate DNS authority to nameservers.
 Includes examples for the DNScale dashboard and API.

 An NS (Name Server) record specifies which DNS servers are authoritative for a domain or subdomain.
 NS records are fundamental to how DNS delegation works, enabling the hierarchical structure of the Domain Name System.
+Every domain on the internet relies on NS records to tell resolvers where to find the answers for that domain.

 How NS Records Work